GeomorphOnline/GeomorphOnline.github.io/lessons/_hydraulics/pset_rating_curves.md

 where $$P_R$$ indicates the *return period* of that flood in years.

+*Important note: This equation is not dimensionally consistent!
+This means that no theory should be able to explain it; it is just an arbitrarty observed relationship between two variables.
+Therefore, $$Q$$ is volumetric water discharge [m<sup>3</sup>/s] whereas $$P_R$$ is return period [1/yr].
+There's a lot of empiricism in observational hydrology.
+Maybe one of you will help to find the deeper meaning and answer behind this!*

 ### Part A

 First, calculate the return period of the bankfull flow.